 I want to share a story about a young man who skated by in high school.
-He got good grades, played varsity baseball, had lots of friends.
-He thought he was going to land a division-one scholarship and pursue a career in forensic accounting–it was smooth sailing ahead.
+He got good grades, played varsity athletics, had lots of friends.
+He thought he would land a division-one scholarship and pursue a career in forensic accounting–it was smooth sailing ahead.

 This kid rarely studied.
 He cheated on quizzes and tests.
-He used the answer key to fool his parents into believing he was prepared for the SAT.
+He used the tutor’s answer key to fool his parents into believing he was prepared for the SAT.
 Unbeknownst to his parents, teachers, and friends, the kid hadn’t read a single book throughout high school.
 He hid behind the façade of decent grades, so no one knew what was really going on.

 Having slept through trips to visit universities and being dragged through the Common Application process, this kid was still lucky: he landed at a small private university in Rhode Island.
 It was here that all the short-cuts that had worked in high school, failed.
 Here he couldn’t cheat or talk his way into a better grade.
 The kid ended up on academic probation.
-His parents didn’t understand how this had happened.
+For the first time he realized he had to do the work.

 That kid was me.

-At LFG we work with teenagers and young adults to help them find their way through life’s inevitable ups and downs.
-We teach them the skills and traits needed to succeed at school, work, and home, and how to experience the joy of the journey.
+At TLG, we work with adolescents through adults to help them find their way through life’s inevitable ups and downs.
+We teach them the skills and traits needed to succeed at school, work, and life, and how to experience the joy of the journey.

 I look forward to helping you find your path forward too.